Radiconi/nodejs-fast-data-structures/README.md

 Fast data structures
 ====================
-Node module with most complete implementation of common data structures: Linked List and Binary Search Tree.
-(Heap tree in rogress...)
+Node.js module with most complete implementation of common data structures: Linked List and Binary Search Tree.
+(Heap in progress...)

 Motivation
 ----------
 JavaScript arrays and objects are generally powerful structures.
-Arrays can be used to easily emulate Stack or Queue, where stack basic methods (push and pop) are natively present.
-Object in JavaScript is basicly a collection of key-value pairs, where each key (i.e property nme) is unique.
+Arrays are used as collections of anything, and can easily emulate Stack or Queue, where stack basic methods (push and pop) are natively present.
+Object in JavaScript is basically a collection of key-value pairs, where each key (i.e. property name) is unique.
 So this structure is natural hash table.
-Although for client-side programming this is quite enough, on server-side, much more complex cases can be found, and it’s important to have most efficient algorithm.
-Two basic more advanced data structures are Linked Lists and Binary Search Trees.
-Implementations with arrays can potentially be very inefficient, raising problems in case of application scaling, and high workload.
-And yes, there are a lot of implementations of these data structures out there, but I wanted to create one feature-rich implementation, with all methods that can be found in .NET or Java, and even more.
+Although for client-side programming this is quite enough, on server-side we can deal with large data and much more complex cases can be found.
+It’s always important to implement most efficient algorithm, according to requirements.
+Two basic more advanced data structures are Linked Lists and Binary Search Trees.And yes, there are a lot of implementations of these data structures out there, but I wanted to create one feature-rich implementation, wieh e.

 Usage
 -----